ProteGO-Safe/specs/README-ENG.md

 - The analysis of direct contact data is only carried out locally on the end-user’s device.
 - If contact with the patient is detected and the strength of the contact is assessed, the user receives an appropriate push notification.
 - Depending on the category to which a given contact will be assigned, the user receives an appropriate push notification.
+- Because of the privacy and security concens the App disables taking screenshots or screen recording/screencasting

 ## Application roadmap